 Here's how you get to Lucerne.
-And once you are here, how to get around.
+If you are there and and want to know how to get get around, click here.
 In the city we recommend public transport, even for car enthusiasts: it's safe, reliable and gets you everywhere within no time - without having to worry about traffic jams and parking slots.

 Arriving by plane

-Direct trains to Lucerne leave Zurich airport every hour and take 62minutes, trains that take just 5 minutes longer leave inbetween (chane train at Zuzrich HB).
-The train station is actually within the airport, on level -2 of the airport centre, where the main shopping area and check-in 3 are.
+Direct trains to Lucerne leave Zurich airport every hour and take 70 minutes.
+Connections that take a couple of minutes less leave in between (change train at Zurich HB).
+The train station is actually within the airport, on level -2 of the airport centre, where the main shopping area and check-in 3 are located.
 Train tickets can be bought at the counters or at the ticket machines (switch them to English on the first screen) next to the stairs leading down to the platforms.

-At the ticket office in the main hall you can buy train tickets (also available at the many ticket machines), tickets for public transport in Lucerne and also change money.
+You can buy train tickets (also available at the many ticket machines), tickets for public transport in Lucerne and also change money at the ticket office in the main hall .
 For time tables and tickets refer to www.sbb.ch or call +41 900 300 300 (1.19Sfr/min).

 Driving in Switzerland is generally easy.
 If you’re using the motorways you have to buy a vignette for 40Sfr (available at petrol stations and post offices).
 Remember that pedestrians on zebra-crossings without traffic lights always have right of way, as do trams.
 Cars must have their headlights switched on at all times.

 The legal alcohol limit for drivers is 0.05%, which should allow you to have roughly one glass of beer before driving.
 The standard speed limit is 50km/h in urban areas, 80km/h outside towns and 120km/h on motorways.
 In residential zones in Lucerne, the speed limit is often 30km/h.
 Fines are high and yes, Switzerland has agreements with many European countries to make sure you pay the fine even if you have a foreign number plate.
-You may use your home driving license in Switzerland as long as it is valid - if the license is a non EU-one and in a language other than French, English, Italian or German it is recommended that it be accompanied by an international one.
+You may use your home driving license in Switzerland as long as it is valid - if the licence is a non-EU and in a language not spoken in Switzerland or English, it is recommended that it be accompanied by an international licence.